Personal, social, health and economic education: History

 Concerns over consistency and quality and provision prompted a national campaign to raise the status of PSHE education in all schools.
 This was supported by over 100 organisations (including the NSPCC, British Heart Foundation, Teenage Cancer Trust and Barnardo's), 85% of business leaders, 88% of teachers, 92% of parents and 92% of young people.

 In 2017 the government committed to introducing compulsory relationships and sex education (RSE) in all secondary schools, and compulsory 'relationships education' in all primary schools.
 An additional commitment to the health education (mental and physical) aspect of PSHE education was announced in July 2018.
 The majority of PSHE education will therefore be compulsory in all schools from September 2020.
-Though not yet compulsory, schools are still expected to cover the economic wellbeing (and careers) of PSHE education.
+Though not yet compulsory, schools are still expected to cover the economic wellbeing (and careers) components of PSHE education.

 The PSHE Association and the Sex Education Forum jointly published a 'Roadmap to Statutory RSE education' in November 2018 to support schools in preparing their relationships and sex education for statutory changes.
 In February 2019, the Department of Education enacted a statutory guidance policy which will assist schools in England with PSHE when it becomes compulsory in 2020.

 A measure to make PSHE compulsory in primary and secondary schools in England received approval from the House of Lords in April 2019.
 The Department for Education (DfE) published final statutory guidance for teaching Relationships Education, Relationships and Sex Education (RSE) and Health Education in June 2019.
 The consultation closed in November 2018.
-This guidance will replace existing government "Sex and Relationship Education Guidance", which were last updated in 2000.
+This guidance has replaced existing government "Sex and Relationship Education Guidance", which were last updated in 2000.
 The guidelines, which were also published by the House of Commons, require, among other things, acknowledgement of England's laws concerning gay rights, including the legalization of same-sex marriage and the protection of the "physical and mental wellbeing" of gay children.

-Despite not being mandatory until September 2020, schools in England were encouraged to enact the new PSHE curriculum starting in September 2019.
-In September 2020, the PSHE curriculum went into effect in England's high schools and elementary schools. with high schools also adapting LGBT PSHE sex education.

 National body for PSHE education

 The PSHE Association is the national body for PSHE education in England, providing advice and support to a network of over 50,000 teachers and other professionals working in schools nationwide.
-The association is an independent charity and membership association, established as the official national PSHE subject association by the Department for Education in 2007.
+The Association is an independent charity and membership organisation, established as the official national PSHE subject association by the Department for Education in 2007.

-Publications

-There are many independent publications supporting the teaching of PSHE education in schools in the UK: